Are you relaxing right?

 My definition of Busyness:

-“The state of having so much to much to do that there’s no time to really connect to myself or others.
-Things to do include bingewatching the Mysteries of Laura, checking e-mail, posting my whereabouts on Facebook, checking Instagram, texting my friend, tweeting on Twitter.
+“The state of having so much to do that there’s no time to really connect to yourself or others.
+Things to do include binge-watching Game of Thrones, checking e-mail, posting my whereabouts on Facebook, checking Instagram, texting my friend, tweeting on Twitter.
 And throw in my regular assignments at the office, cleaning the house and feeding myself.”

-During my bingewatching fiasco this week-end, I saw an Amazon Fire commercial that just made me sad for humanity.
+During my binge-watching fiasco this week-end, I saw a commercial that just made me sad for humanity.
 It showed a man watching television feeling desperately fearful that his last show of the series was almost over.
 What in the world was he going to watch next???
-Never fear, Amazon Fire is here to fill your time and keep you from truly connecting to yourself.
+Never fear.
+We’ll find a way to fill your time and keep you from truly connecting to yourself.

 Elizabeth Gilbert said it best when she wrote: